The Order of Combat

 You can also interact with one object or feature of the Environment

-If you want to interact with a second object, you need to use your action.
-Some magic items
+If you want to interact with a second object, you need to use your Action

 and other Special Objects